Stigmatella aurantiaca: Genome structure

-S. aurantiaca DW4/3-1, a common laboratory strain, has been completely sequenced (See NCBI record link given above).
+Stigmatella aurantiaca DW4/3-1, a common laboratory strain, has been completely sequenced (See NCBI record link given above).
 Its circular DNA chromosome consists of 10.26 million base pairs and has a GC content of 67.5%.
 8407 genes have been identified, coding for 8352 proteins.

 Cell structure

 The vegetative cells of S. aurantiaca are elongated rods typically measuring about 5-8 μm long and 0.7-0.8 μm wide.
 The fine structure resembles that of other gram negative bacteria.
 The cell surface consists of a cytoplasmic membrane with a typical triple layered organization and a cell wall.
 The cell wall consists of an outer triple layer and third dense monolayer in the periplasm.

 The myxospores are short, optically refractile rods measuring about 2.6-3.5 μm by 0.9-1.2 μm.
 The brightly colored, red or orange fruiting bodies comprise 1 to 20 spherical or ovoid cysts measuring 40-60 μm by 25-45 μm on top of a stalk measuring 60 to 140 μ high.
 Each red-brown cyst contains thousands of myxospores surrounded by thick, fibrous capsules.
 Dispersal of cysts is thought to benefit myxobacteria by ensuring that cell growth is resumed with a group (swarm) of myxobacteria, rather than as isolated cells.
 The stalks consist mostly of tubules which may represent the debris of lysed swarm cells, as well as some unlysed cells; very little fibrous material interpretable as slime is seen.